wp-plugins/related-posts-by-taxonomy/readme.txt

 == Changelog ==
 = 0.4 =
 * Enhancement
-	* Added the new parameter 'related' to get posts with include_terms even if the current post doesn't have the included terms (unrelated).
+	* Added a new parameter 'related' to get posts with include_terms even if the current post doesn't have the included terms (unrelated).
 	* Used attribute aria-describedby in wp_get_attachment_image for accessibility (similar changes as in the WordPress 4.1 gallery).
 	* Added new filters related_posts_by_taxonomy_post_thumbnail_link and related_posts_by_taxonomy_rss_post_thumbnail_link.
 	* Removed extract() from all files (WordPress core best practices).